quicwg/base-drafts/draft-ietf-quic-transport.md

 based on current activity, system conditions, and other environmental factors.

-### BLOCKED frames
+### Blocking on Flow Control {#blocking}

-If a sender does not receive a MAX_DATA or MAX_STREAM_DATA frame when it has run out of flow control credit, the sender will be blocked and MUST send a BLOCKED frame.
-A BLOCKED frame is expected to be useful for debugging at the receiver.
-A receiver SHOULD NOT wait for a BLOCKED frame before sending MAX_DATA or MAX_STREAM_DATA, since doing so will mean that a sender is unable to send for an entire round trip.
+If a sender does not receive a MAX_DATA or MAX_STREAM_DATA frame when it has run out of flow control credit, the sender will be blocked and MUST send a BLOCKED or STREAM_BLOCKED frame.
+These frames are expected to be useful for debugging at the receiver, they do not require any other action.
+A receiver SHOULD NOT wait for a BLOCKED or STREAM_BLOCKED frame before sending MAX_DATA or MAX_STREAM_DATA, since doing so will mean that a sender is unable to send for an entire round trip.